-The Trial Court Administration Office supports the judges and court operations of the Seventeenth Circuit Court.
+The Trial Court Administration Office supports the judges of the Seventeenth Circuit Court.
 The office is responsible for the day-to-day operations of the courtrooms, technology management, information management, budgeting/fiscal matters and project leadership.
 The Court Administration staff works under the supervision and direction of the Chief Judge.

 Court Administration is dedicated to ensuring equal and timely access to the court and related services, conducting performance measurement for purposes of continuous improvement, and maintaining a safe and secure work environment.
-Grant project administration, construction projects, media and public relations, judicial internship programs, and web-site management are additional areas in which Court Administration is actively involved.
+Court Administration is also actively involved in grant administration, media and public relations, judicial internship programs, and web-site management.